Posting Calendar

 You may want to check with the school of your choice and ask if they know where you can apply for the scholarship.

-If you have a passion for working in the healthcare sector, becoming a Licensed Practical Nurse is an easier way of entering the industry without having to undergo years of school and training.
+If you are passionate about working in the healthcare sector, becoming a Licensed Practical Nurse is an easier way of entering the industry without undergoing years of school and training.
 Many students complete the training and begin working in as little as two years.
 Becoming an LPN can be a good starting point in your quest to further your education and employment in the nursing field.

 Employment opportunities

 Before you enroll as an LPN or LVN student, it is essential to understand the earning potential of this profession.
 According to the Bureau of Labor Statistics, the median salary for LVNs and LPNs in 2021 was $48,070.
-LPNs working at junior colleges earned the highest, with an annual mean salary of $51,050.
-However, keep in mind that salaries vary considerably based on a number of variables, such as the size of the healthcare facility, the city or geographic location of the workplace, and the educational level of the nurse.
+LPNs working at junior colleges earned the highest, with an annual mean wage of $51,050.
+However, keep in mind that salaries vary considerably based on many variables, such as the size of the healthcare facility, the city or geographic location of the workplace, and the nurse’s educational level.

 We got our numbers via bls.gov

-Choose your preferred credential for 6 Month LPN Program Online.
+Choose your preferred credential for the 6 Month LPN Program Online.

 Diploma or certificate program 6 Month LPN program online